Parodies & Lyrics Updates

 We don't mind.

-It isn't nice to work for justice
+It isn't nice to shout for justice

 It isn't nice to make demands